KamilaDyn/customers-list-react/README.md

 2. Install the required dependencies.

-in server and client folder
+in the server and client folder

 ```bash
  npm install
 ```

-3. 3.1 To run server in dev mode (with nodemon, which run changes).
+3. 3.1 To run the server in dev mode (with nodemon, which run changes).
-    Run mode will run client and server side
+    Run mode will run client and server-side

 ```bash
  npm run dev
 ```

-3.2 To run just server side
+3.2 To run just server-side
 go to server folder cd server

 ```bash